 - How do I connect to the wireless network on campus?

 - I need help with a certain software program

-If you cannot remember the answers to your security questions, come with your WatCard to the ACO help desk in PAS 1077 or the IST Service Desk in the Davis Centre Library.
+If you cannot remember an external email address, or if you are a staff or faculty in need of password assistance, come with your WatCard to the ACO help desk in PAS 1077 or the IST Service Desk in the Davis Centre Library.